The Bretton Woods Conference Established America’s Global Economic and Financial Position

-The renowned economist Keynes was disappointed with the outcome of the Bretton Woods Conference.
-However, overall, he successfully persuaded the United States to become a pillar in driving the reconstruction and recovery of the global economic order.
-Considering the various limitations, what he achieved was no small feat.
+The renowned economist John Maynard Keynes was disappointed with the outcome of the Bretton Woods Conference.
+Nevertheless, overall, he succeeded in persuading the United States to take on the role of leading the reconstruction and recovery of the global economic order.
+Considering the many limitations and constraints involved, what was achieved was already far from simple.

 Author: GUDORDI | 2025-10-23